Bioconductor/OrchestratingSingleCellAnalysis/README.md

 Within `analysis`, there is an additional `workflows` subdirectory.
 This contains end-to-end analysis Rmarkdown reports with minimal text and the bare minimum of code.
-We will refer to these `analysis/workflows` files as "workflows", in contrast to the chapters in `analysis`.
+We will refer to these `analysis/workflows` files as "workflows", in contrast to the "chapters" in `analysis` itself.

 ## Using cached objects